-To stop the attack from spreading within your network, take your network offline and if possible, isolate the affected servers.
-Change your credentials for your critical accounts and servers.
-If you’re IT team isn’t specialized in security and forensics you may want to hire a specialist to assist in the investigation, assessment and next steps.
+To stop an attack from spreading within your network, the first step should be to take your network offline and, if possible, isolate the affected servers.
+Change the credentials for all your critical accounts and servers.
+If your IT team isn’t specialized in security and forensics, you may want to hire a specialist to assist in the investigation, assessment, and next steps.

-What information has been compromised?
+Determine what information has been compromised.
 Is this information retrievable?
 Does your organization have an uncompromised backup that you will be able to access to restore your systems?
-Assessing your losses is a key step as it establishes the impact on your organization and helps to determine next steps in the restoration process.
+Assessing your losses is a key step as it establishes the impact on your organization and helps to determine how to move forward in the restoration process.

-Finding out how the breach occurred is an important step.
-According to the 2015 Databarracks Data Health Check survey, the number one cause of data loss is human error.
-EY’s Global Information Security Survey 2015 found 44% of executives consider employees the greatest cyber security vulnerability in their organization.
-Opening a phishing email, downloading a corrupt file or plugging a corrupted usb into the network are common human errors that lead to successful attacks.
-These however, aren’t the only ways a breach can occur; your IT team may be behind on critical patching or your organization may be running old software.
-In preventing future successful attacks your organization must understand how previous attacks were successful, this will help plan for future.
+Finding out how the breach occurred is also an important step.
+According to stats compiled by CompTIA, a leading cause of data loss is human error.
+EY’s Global Information Security Survey 2021 found that respondents saw a clear rise in attacks over a 12-month period between 2020 and 2021.
+Opening a phishing email, downloading a corrupt file, or plugging a corrupted USB into the network are common human errors that lead to successful attacks.
+These, however, aren’t the only ways a breach can occur; your IT team may be behind on critical patching, or your organization may be running old software.
+To prevent future successful attacks, your organization must determine why previous attacks were successful, this will help plan for the future.

-Once you’ve learned how the breach occurred you can leverage this information to improve your systems and establish a more secure network.
-If your breach was due to human error, take steps to reduce the likelihood of these incidents in future, such as: employee training, automating processes to reduce the number of opportunities for human error and introduce new software to protect the network in case an error is made.
+Once you’ve determined how the breach occurred, you can leverage this information to improve your systems and establish a more secure network.
+If your breach was caused by human error, take steps to reduce the likelihood of repeat incidents in the future.
+This may require employee training, automating processes to reduce the number of opportunities for human error, and introducing new software to protect the network in case an error is made.
 Your organization may have to evaluate the current technologies in place and invest in more up-to-date software to ensure you’re receiving the best protection.

 Depending on the laws governing your country and the type of data your organization has, you may be required to report the data breach to your local authority (Homeland Security (USA), Interpol Cybercrime Division (Europe), etc.).
 These agencies may be able to provide more information on the attack and help you retrieve your data.
 A good relationship with your local law enforcement agency may prove beneficial to your organization.

 Your corporate data isn’t just your own.
-It also contains personal information of your clients and other parties.
-If this data is leaked, your clients will be expecting an explanation, assessing their damages and possibly getting ready to sue your organization.
+It also contains the personal information of your clients and other parties.
+If this data is leaked, your clients will be expecting an explanation.
+Failing to provide an assessment of the damages could lead to legal action against your organization.
 To ensure your company is ready for any situation, inform your legal team of the breach as soon as possible and pass along all information pertaining to the situation.
-For your legal team to respond proactively and effectively they need to be fully aware of all details.
+For your legal team to respond proactively and effectively, they need to be fully aware of all details.